obsidian-tasks-group/obsidian-tasks/docs/Other Plugins/Dataview.md

 ## Tasks and dataview

 > [!released]
-> Parsing of dataview format was introduced in Tasks X.Y.Z.
+> Parsing of dataview format was introduced in Tasks 3.3.0.

 Tasks now has partial support for reading data in [[Dataview Format]].